peaugust/covstats-challenge/README.md

 ## Pre-requisites

-- Knowledge on app code sigining and debug
+- Knowledge on app code sigining, debug and integration

 ## Instructions to run